karlson1337/hermes-messenger/README.md

 - **End-to-end**: message bodies are encrypted with `crypto_box_seal` (X25519 ECDH + XSalsa20-Poly1305).
 The server cannot decrypt messages.
 - **Authentication**: the auth payload (username, password, public key) is sealed to the server's public key - only the server can decrypt it.
+- **Encryption verification** — `/verify <username>` derives a fingerprint from both users' public keys.
+If both parties see the same string out-of-band (e.g. over a phone call), it confirms no man-in-the-middle has substituted either key.
+Equivalent to safety numbers on Signal or WhatsApp.

 ---